OpenThisFile/Coursera--getting-and-cleaning-data-week-4-/readme.md

 setwd("E:/ljubi/edukacija/Coursera/John Hopkins - Data Science Specialization/cleaning data/week 4/UCI HAR Dataset")

 #firstly we load the work directory, note that I put all the essential data in one folder, so when I initiate list.files() I can pick all
-of the files I need and analyze them prior(because of dimensions, which we must familiarise ourselves when using join/merge/cbind/rbind etc.)
+of the files I need and analyze them prior(because of dimensions, which we must familiarise ourselves when using join/merge/cbind/rbind etc.) Of course not only by dimensions we should notice the file but by "raw" opening them, just to see the variables, there are many ways of doing that, in this case I used the Atom program(advanced txt editor, it also has many other features) to analyze all the variables.

 list.files()
 library(dplyr)